tymyrddin/purple/source/docs/audits/iso27001/summit.md

 ✓ Have evidence organised: Auditors should be able to find requested documents within minutes, not hours.

 ✓ Involve staff beforehand: Brief them on what to expect, but don't script their answers.
-Authenticity matters.
+Authenticity is what lands.

 ✓ Take notes during audit: Document what auditors look at and questions asked for future reference.